stonepros/stone/doc/stonefs/quota.rst

 #. *Quotas are implemented in the kernel client 4.17 and higher.*
    Quotas are supported by the userspace client (libcephfs, ceph-fuse).
-   Linux kernel clients >= 4.17 support CephFS quotas but only on mimic+ clusters.
+   Linux kernel clients >= 4.17 support StoneFS quotas but only on mimic+ clusters.
 Kernel clients (even recent versions) will fail to handle quotas on older clusters, even if they may be able to set the quotas extended attributes.